jhill1/SEPwC/source/Code_basics.rst

 The variables we create can store any kind of data.
 In interpreted languages that can even change throughout the code.
 In compiled language you often have to fix the kind of data up front.
-That kind of data is the datatype.
+The kind of data is the datatype.

 Common datatypes are float (for a floating point number, 1.23412), integer (1, for example), a string ("like this one") a boolean (true or false).
 We can also make up